 Plaintiffs do not seek a wholesale revocation of UN immunity, and do not question the broad immunity protections necessary for the UN to fulfill its core functions and to make difficult policy decisions central to its mission.
 But immunity cannot apply on the facts of this case.
-Defendants cannot explain how negligently failing to screen cholera-infected UN personnel from Nepal, and to maintain properly functioning wastewater facilities on its bases, are the resulting contamination of Haiti's water supply, possibly implicate its political or policymaking functions.
+Defendants cannot explain how negligently failing to screen cholera-infected UN personnel from Nepal, and to maintain properly functioning wastewater facilities on its bases, are UN functions worthy of immunity protections.
+Nor can Defendants justify how these acts, and the resulting contamination of Haiti's water supply, possibly implicate its political or policymaking functions.
 There is no justifiable explanation for the Defendants' decision to violate their non-discretionary legal obligations to hear and settle claims that sound in tort.
-Accordingly, the UN from suit or service of process in the egregious circumstances of this case.
+Accordingly, Plaintiffs urge this Court to rule narrowly and find that the scheme of immunity does not shield the UN from suit or service of process in the egregious circumstances of this case.